What Is a Knee CT Scan?

-A CT (computed tomography) scan is a type of X-ray that can show cross-sectional images of a specific area of the body.
-A CT scan of your knee helps doctors diagnose disease or inspect injuries to your knee.
+A computed tomography (CT) scan is a type of X-ray that shows cross-sectional images of a specific area on your body.
+For example, a CT scan of your knee would help doctors diagnose disease or inspect injuries on your knee.

-A CT scanner circles the body and sends images to a computer that makes detailed pictures from the images.
+A CT scanner circles the body and sends images to a computer.
+The computer uses these images to make detailed pictures.
 This allows doctors and trained technicians to see the muscles, tendons, ligaments, vessels, and bones that make up your knee.

 A CT scan is also sometimes referred to as a CAT scan.
-It is done at a hospital or specialized outpatient testing facility.
+The scan is performed at a hospital or specialized outpatient testing facility.

 A CT scan provides your doctor with more detailed images of the inside of your knee than traditional X-rays do.
 It gives your doctor an internal view of your knee without making an incision and performing exploratory surgery.
-This can help your doctor provide a more accurate diagnosis for knee problems including:
+This can help your doctor provide a more accurate diagnosis for knee problems, which can include: